patternfly/training-scenarios/react-components/select/step5.md

 }
 </pre>

-<strong>Note:</strong> You may import the `SelectOptionObject` interface from @patternfly/react-core if using TypeScript.
-This interface would enforce the required `toString` function for `CustomDataState`.

-2) **Replace the state's `options` property with the following array that uses `CustomDataState`.**
+2) **Replace the state's `options` property.**

+Replace the property with the following array that uses `CustomDataState`.
 The state is located in the App class constructor.

 <pre class="file" data-target="clipboard">
 options: [